-Okay, he doesn’t surrender, instead he hurls a cab at the agents and slinks off with the MC to his office where he keeps all of his conspiracy theories about Olympus.
-From there, you decide to follow Hydra to his apartment and uncover whether there is any validity to his conspiracy claims and to advance your career.
+Okay, he doesn’t surrender.
+Instead he hurls a cab at the agents and slinks off with the MC to his office where he keeps all of his conspiracy theories about Olympus.
+From there, you decide to follow Hydra to his apartment and uncover whether there is any validity to his conspiracy claims.

-So, I’ll be the first to admit it’s not the best first impression in the world, and Hydra’s cool attitude doesn’t help much either.
-There are some light moments between the two, but it takes awhile for Hydra to really open up to the MC, and for the MC to trust that Hydra isn’t the bad guy everyone thinks he is.
-Really deep down Hydra is a very caring and compassionate guy.
+So, I’ll be the first to admit it’s not the best first impression in the world.
+There are some light moments between the two.
+But it takes awhile for Hydra to really open up to the MC.
+And for her to trust that Hydra isn’t the bad guy everyone thinks he is.
+Deep down Hydra is a very caring and compassionate guy.
 He genuinely surprised me at times, like when he offers to give the MC his bed or when he pays for her breakfast.
 He even goes out of his way to buy groceries for the MC when she complains that all he has to eat in his apartment is ramen.
-Behind his harsh words and actions is a true gentleman, and in his own way he tries to be accommodating of the MC’s needs.
+Behind his harsh words and actions is a true gentleman.
+In his own way he tries to be accommodating of the MC’s needs.

 I love the MC in this game!
 She may have her flaws, but she is a huge improvement on the types of MCs we’ve seen in the past.
-Despite a few, Facepalm Moments, the MC is a very smart and witty character.
+Despite a few, Facepalm Moments™, the MC is a very smart and witty character.
 She is a driven young woman, with a great career and a supportive family and friend.
-She has a strong sense of justice, which is one of the driving forces behind her staying with Hydra after he frees her.
-She senses that there is more to the story than she knows, and she is eager to know more about Hydra and H.E.R.A. before drawing any conclusions.
+She has a strong sense of justice.
+Which is one of the driving forces behind her staying with Hydra after he frees her.
+The MC senses that there is more to the story than she knows, and she is eager to know more about Hydra and H.E.R.A. before drawing any conclusions.

 The dynamic between Hydra and the MC is interesting, it vacillates between mild annoyance and belligerent sexual tension.
 They are both very stubborn individuals with strong moral compasses, so they tend to clash from time to time.
 Hydra is suave and cool and even the MC admits that Hydra is very handsome.

-From time to time she gets flustered whenever he gets too close, but she does her best not to cross her self imposed professional line.
+From time to time she gets flustered whenever he gets too close.
+But, she does her best not to cross her self imposed professional line.
 It isn’t until halfway through the story that she even admits that she is falling in love with Hydra.
-The realization of her feelings causes a bit of an internal conflict between the MC’s role as a H.E.R.A. employee and as a woman and the duty to her heart.
+The realization of her feelings causes a bit of an internal conflict for the MC.
+Forcing her to choose between her role as a H.E.R.A. employee and her feelings for him as a woman.
 She is also aware that Hydra is on a dangerous path and that her feelings will only get in the way of his ultimate goal.
-I love how Voltage shows that the MC falls in love with Hydra’s ideals before she falls for the man himself, so it feels more genuine when she does start to acknowledge her feelings.
+I love how Voltage shows that the MC falls in love with Hydra’s ideals before she falls for the man himself.
+So it feels more genuine when she does start to acknowledge her feelings.

 In typical Voltage fashion, the MC is a foodie, so much so that she stress bakes.
 Yes, you read that right, she stress bakes, and based on the reactions of the characters in the game she’s pretty good at it.
 She does tend to over bake, so her friend May is more than happy to take some of the extras off her hand.
 I wouldn’t mention it, but her baking actually plays a role in the plot, so here it is in this review.
 So on another note there was one aspect of the MC that I was really excited about; Voltage actually gave the MC a power!
 Albeit, it’s a weak power on par with Bella Swan’s shield powers in Twilight, but hey, it’s something.
 Baby steps Voltage, baby steps.